AltschulerWu-Lab/On_Comparing_Heterogeneity_Across_Biomarkers/README.md

 ```
 Calculate_S3_Scores('profiles.mat','S3_output.mat');
 ```
-Will calculate the S3 scores between all pairs of biomarkers and store the result in `S3_output.mat` in a format described in the Data section below.
+will calculate the S3 scores between all pairs of biomarkers and store the result in `S3_output.mat` in a format described in the Data section below.

+The following code is additionally provided to reproduce the figures given in the main text.
+All code below was tested using Matlab v.2014a.

 Figures:
 -------